redaxtor/redaxtor-spiral-bridge/readme.md

-### This project is deprecated in favor of [spiral-bridge package](https://github.com/writeaway/writeaway/tree/master/packages/spiral-bridge)
+# DEPRECATED This project is deprecated in favor of [spiral-bridge package](https://github.com/writeaway/writeaway/tree/master/packages/spiral-bridge)

 ### Usage in Spiral Projects